flowagility/timer/README.md

   - `i` - timer running with F+R+E information
   - `o` - stop of a Course Walk
   - `p` - timer stopped with F+R+E information
+  - `l` - request for the run length

 Digital codes are the following
   - 1 digit - Numebr of Faults (0..9)